dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 #### (M) hunting & fishing these people out of life is condoned by using these people as food in an Ouroborosian way. the weak feed on lost souls

+- the metaphorically consumed sociophysical energy of lost souls is alchemically transmuted into power

 - picture of Caster from fate zero, just before his defeat at the